MattMattL/StockNNet/README.md

 ## Overview
 A mini project where deep neural networks and yahoofinance-api are used to generate short term predictions (5-10 days) of the day-to-day stock data.

-The green lines are the historic data and the white lines are the predictions made by the DNN, the four quadrants display opening, closing, min and max price (y-axis) against multiple days (x-axis).
+The green lines are the historic data and the white lines are the predictions made by the DNN, the four quadrants display opening, closing, min and max price (y-axis) against time (x-axis).

 ## Technical Details
 * Input vector consists of opening, closing, min and max price of multiple days.